Siti Fadia Silva Ramadhanti: 2019–2021: Partnership with Ribka Sugiarto, climbing up the senior team ranks

-2022: New partnership with Apriyani Rahayu
+2022: New partnership with Apriyani Rahayu, SEA Games gold

-With Greysia Polii's impending retirement, Ramadhanti was one of the players considered to become Apriyani Rahayu's new partner.
-She continued with Ribka Sugiarto at the Badminton Asia Championships in March, where they reached the quarterfinals.
-Ramadhanti's supposed debut with Rahayu at the Swiss Open was halted after Rahayu suffered a calf injury at the All England Open, which was also her last ever tournament with former partner Polii.

-The Indonesian Badminton Federation officially announced the Ramadhanti-Rahayu partnership in May 2022.
-They debuted at the SEA Games as silver medalists at the team's event and gold medalists of the individual event after overcoming Benyapa Aimsaard and Nuntakarn Aimsaard.
-Ramadhanti and Rahayu went to win the Malaysia and Singapore Opens, and became runner-up at the Indonesia Masters.
-Ramadhanti played her final match with Sugiarto at the World Championships round of 32.
+Following the announcement of Greysia Polii's impending retirement, Ramadhanti emerged as a primary candidate to partner with Apriyani Rahayu.
+Before the transition, Ramadhanti continued her partnership with Ribka Sugiarto, notably reaching the quarter-finals of the Badminton Asia Championships in March.
+Although the Ramadhanti-Rahayu duo was scheduled to debut at the Swiss Open, their start was delayed after Rahayu sustained a calf injury during the All England Open—the final tournament of her career with Polii.
+The Indonesian Badminton Federation (PBSI) officially confirmed the new partnership in May 2022.
+The pair enjoyed an immediate and decorated debut at the SEA Games, securing a silver medal in the team event and won the gold medal in the individual women's doubles after defeating Benyapa and Nuntakarn Aimsaard.
+This momentum continued as they secured titles at both the Malaysia and Singapore Opens, alongside a runner-up finish at the Indonesia Masters.

-Despite their rapid rise, Ramadhanti and Rahayu struggled at the Denmark Open and French Open.
-Fortunately, their overall results were enough to promote them into the World Tour Finals, after the withdrawal of Nami Matsuyama and Chiharu Shida due to Matsuyama's injury.
+During this period, Ramadhanti made her final appearance with Sugiarto at the World Championships, concluding their partnership in the round of 32.
+Despite their rapid ascent in the rankings, the pair faced challenges later in the season, struggling to find form at the Denmark and French Opens.
+However, their cumulative performance throughout the year earned them a spot in the World Tour Finals, following the withdrawal of Nami Matsuyama and Chiharu Shida due to Matsuyama's injury.
+In their debut at the season-ending event, they finished third in group B after securing one victory and two losses.
+Nevertheless, their stellar debut year saw them skyrocket from being unranked as a pair in May to finishing the year in the top 15.